betheden/hebrew-grammar/content/stem_pulal.rst

 (with a vowel change), thus making a verb that appears to have 4 consonants.
 It is an extremely rare verbal form in Biblical Hebrew.
 Most of the Pulal verbs found in the Hebrew Bible are from the root אָמַל ("to be weak").

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Pulal stem.
+.. include:: ../includes/consult_dictionary.txt

 -  JOL 1:10